Sphereon-Opensource/PEX/README.md

 ### Verifiable Presentation with callback

-**NOTE:** PE-JS does not support the creation of signatures by itself.
+**NOTE:** PEX does not support the creation of signatures by itself.
 That has to do with the fact that we didn't want to rely on all kinds of signature suites and libraries.
-PE-JS has minimal dependencies currently, so that it can be used in all kinds of scenarios.
+PEX has minimal dependencies currently, so that it can be used in all kinds of scenarios.

 How did we solve this?
 We have created a callback mechanism, allowing you to create a callback function that gets all